linhtran1003/FCB_Peformance_Financial/README.md

 This analysis combined domain interest and knowledge with data analytics to examine FC Barcelona's competitive performance in domestic (La Liga) and international (UEFA Champions League) competitions, focusing on finishing efficiency, defensive weakness, and financial constraints including transfer spending and salary-cap limitations.

-Beyond performance metrics, the analysis highlight a critical feedback loop between sporting results and financial stability.
+Beyond performance metrics, the analysis highlights a critical feedback loop between sporting results and financial stability.
 Declined on-field performance reduced matchday revenue, merchandise sales, and commercial value, further constraining financial flexibility.
 These limitations, in turn, restricted squad investment and depth, reinforcing a cycle of operational and financial insstability.

 Eventually, a broader business insight is uncovered: financial flexibility — more than total spending — has a stronger correlation with operational performance.
 This pattern mirrors challenges faced across many industries and any organizational context where resource allocation, efficiency, and strategic decision-making directly influence outcomes.